-Despite a small decrease since then, the hake SSB remains six times larger than the average prior to 2005.
+Despite a small decrease since then, the hake SSB remains relatively very large - six times larger than the average prior to 2005.

 The fishing mortality rate (F) for the northern hake stock rose during the 1980s but declined rapidly after the mid-2000s and over the last decade has been lower than at any time in the last 40 years.